Cinema of Turkey: Pre-1950s

-Feriha Tevfik is actress and first Miss Turkiye.
+Feriha Tevfik, an actress and the first Miss Turkiye.

-Cahide Sonku is actress and first Turkish female film director.
+Cahide Sonku, actress and the first Turkish female film director.

-Afife Jale is first Turkish theater actress.
+Afife Jale, the first Turkish theater actress.

-Bedia Muvahhit is first Turkish movie actress.
+Bedia Muvahhit was the first Turkish movie actress.

 From 1923 to 1939, Muhsin Ertuğrul was the only active film director in the country.
 He directed 29 films during this period, generally incorporating adaptions of plays, operettas, fiction and foreign films.
 The influence of the theater dating back to Uzkınay, Simavi, Ahmet Fehim and Şadi Karagözoğlu is very strong in Ertuğrul's work.

 Most of the Turkish films produced before 1950 were projects initiated by import companies owned by local families, most notably İpek Film, a daughter company of the İpek Merchandise, an import company that was advertising in Ottoman literary journals such as Servet-i Fünun as early as the 19th century.
 Another important company in the early era of Turkish cinema was Kemal Film, a company whose continuous presence as a leading import company has been often overlooked for a few local films it produced during the 1920s.
 (The founders of Kemal Film bought their first film camera on loan from the Ipek Merchandise).
 Both companies were the strongest film distributors until the 1950s and the only companies that were financially sound enough to produce films themselves, with low risks for financial failure as they already were in possession of a distribution system and theatre chains that guaranteed a return on investment.

 However, the notable developments of these companies must be seen as necessary adaptations to the technological progress of the western film industries whose films they were importing.
 One example here being the establishment of the Marmara Dubbing Studio in the early 1930s, when the silent era came to an end in the West and sound films became the standard, prompting the import-dependent companies to adjust themselves to the new technological requirements.